umamiking/stackwise/README.md

 - ❌ **Too Thick (Red)** - Replacement is thicker by more than 0.3mm, beyond handle expansion capability
 - ❌ **Won't Work (Red)** - Replacement is thinner by more than 2mm, gap too large even with spacers

 **Important:** Spacers can only be used when the replacement tool is **thinner** than the original.
 If the replacement is thicker by more than 0.3mm, the handle cannot expand enough to accommodate it.
+The maximum practical spacer stack is **2mm total thickness** - beyond this, alignment and assembly become unreliable.

 ### Intelligent Spacer Recommendations